 You can see from the 2 cases above, the conversion might seem to be similar at the beginning.
 Now, look at the bigger picture.
 After making the first sales, for case 1, you only have 5% of the contacts in your email list.
 While for case 2, you are literally having 20-30% of the total traffic signed up to your email list.
 That\’s 5-6 times of contact list increase.
 This is the power of the sales funnel.

 The reason we build the value ladder is to build trust and reputation.
 We break the decision into smaller sizes so our potential clients do not need to make a complicated purchase decision.
 All they need to do is to answer simple queries of Yes or No when they move up the value ladder.
 The increase in value for each step will not be very big, making it easier for them to say yes.

 If you are doubtful about this technique, there was once a psychology experience done on this.
 When we break the decision into small decisions, we can guide someone to do what we want by asking them questions with simple answers of YES/NO. Never underestimate the power of small decisions.

 At the first step of the ladder, we always offer them something lower price point or even a free item to validate them and even to bribe them to get them into our list.
 Sometimes, I will offer a $1 product in this step.
 This is to ensure the audience will make a commitment to take out their credit card and make the payment.
 Although it only costs $1, the effort behind making the payment is different.

 You can know this group of customers is willing to commit.
-Also, this group of people that you can upsell them more items in the future.
-These will be your top valuable groups of potential customers that you can convert into hot traffic.
+Also, with this group of people, you can upsell them more items in the future.
+These will be your top valuable groups of potential customers you can convert into hot traffic.